-Providing hands-on training for needs-led innovation within the focus areas of the UK industrial strategy.
+Providing hands-on training for need-led innovation within .

-The Enterprise Process Labs High Intensity Training programme (EPL-HIT) provides an introduction to the Needs-Led Innovation Process—a systematic and proven approach to the identification of unmet user needs and the creative design of new technologies that takes important stakeholders into account.
-The particular focus areas of this year's programme will be:
+The 1-KN programme provides an introduction to the Need-Led Innovation Process—a systematic and proven approach to the identification of unmet user needs and the creative design of new technologies that takes important stakeholders into account.
+The programme is in collaboration with Reuben College.

-The programme will include specific sessions for health-focussed areas, as an extension of the previously-run Biodesign 'Short Programme'.
+The programme will include specific sessions for health-focussed areas, as an extension of the previously-run Biodesign 'Short Programme' and 'EPL-HIT'.

 What makes the programme unique?

-EPL-HIT leverages a needs-pull approach rather than technology-push approach.
+The 1KN leverages a needs-pull approach rather than technology-push approach.
 This process starts by characterising and identifying the needs of the market, particularly within the focus areas of the UK industrial strategy.
-EPL applies needs-led innovation beyond healthcare to the entirety of the industrial strategy.
+EPL applies need-led innovation beyond healthcare to the entirety of the industrial strategy.

-The programme will run from January through June, during Hilary Term (8 weeks, Phase 1) and Trinity Term (8 weeks, Phase 2) on a once-weekly basis (Tuesdays 17:00–18:45) at Somerville College in Oxford.
-Only teams that successfully 'graduate' from Phase 1 will be invited to move forward to Phase 2.
+The programme will run from January through June, during Hilary Term (8 weeks, Phase 1) or Trinity Term (8 weeks, Phase 2) on a once-weekly basis at Reuben College in Oxford.
+Teams will be given the opportunity to pitch for further mentoring from Reuben College Experts.